Dune-Z/LLM-as-Latent-Variable-Model/README.md

-# Temporal Collecitons of Code
+# Temporary Collecitons of Code